 Visit the Famous Polynesian Spa in Rotorua

 This is the one place I’m including in this guide that we didn’t explore ourselves but I have heard nothing but great reviews.
 We only came across this spa because it’s directly opposite the designated freedom camping spot in Rotorua.
-If you’ve got time and aren’t on a major budget then go for a swim in one of the hot springs or bath in one of the mud baths that are supposed to be delightful for your skin!
-The pricing for this spa isn’t too bad with prices starting at $30 for time in the hot springs.
+If you’ve got the time and aren’t on a major budget then go for a swim in one of the hot springs or bath in one of the mud baths that are supposed to be delightful for your skin!
+The pricing for this spa isn’t too bad with prices starting at $30 for a short time in the hot springs.

 Sulphur Point Walk for Sunset

 Sulphur Point was one of my favourite discoveries in Rotorua.
 Sulphur point looks out over Lake Rotorua and is the best place for sunset in the town.
 I was not expecting the magical views we got when as the sun went down.
 As I looked out onto the lake I conjured up an image of a fairytale castle sat on the other side, what do you think?
 Does anyone else let their imagination take them away whilst travelling?
-I must admit I do it often especially when places really speak to me wish this sunset did.
-You can drive to Sulphur Point but I recommend take the walk which you can find directions and more about here.
-During our 2 days in Rotorua we spent in Rotorua this was one of my favourite moments!
+I must admit I do it often especially when places really speak to me which this sunset did.
+You can drive to Sulphur Point but I recommend to take the walk which you can find directions and more about here.
+During our 2 days in Rotorua, we spent in Rotorua this was one of my favourite moments!

 Freedom Camping in Rotorua

 As the night dawns in Rotorua get cosy in your accommodation or van ready for another awesome day tomorrow.
 Renting or buying a camper van is truly the best way to explore New Zealand.
 Whether it’s long term or short term you’ll see travellers everywhere living the van life!
-Needles to say it’s not for everyone but if it is up your alley then you’ll be pleased to find a designated free camping spot in Rotorua.
+Needless to say it’s not for everyone but if it is up to your alley then you’ll be pleased to find a designated free camping spot in Rotorua.

 The biggest freedom camping area in Rotorua or the only one I’m aware of that’s this central is the Government Gardens car park.
 You’ll find toilets a short walk away next to the impressive Rachel Spring, which bubbles to 212 Degrees Celsius, and they are very clean indeed.
 A word of caution they do close them on a night at approx 9 pm and open at 8 am the next morning.
-There’s also toilets located in the visitor centre just a short 10 minute walk away where you can also pay $5 for a hot shower there too.
+There’s also toilets located in the visitor centre just a short 10-minute walk away where you can also pay $5 for a hot shower there too.

-The only down side to this freedom camping area in Rotorua is that it’s busy.
+The only downside to this freedom camping area in Rotorua is that it’s busy.
 Even in July when we visited the car park was full by the end of the night.
 So my recommendation would be to arrive in Rotorua in the morning, park your van and then explore the places I mentioned above in the city because they are all within walking distance.

 Be Aware: The car park does smell like the rest of the city and what you expect it’s across from the spa and surrounded by hot springs excreting sulphur!
-So please don’t be one of those people who put’s a negative comment on Wikki Camps because of the smell!
+So please don’t be one of those people who put a negative comment on Wikki Camps because of the smell!

 How to Spend 2 Days in Rotorua – Day Two

-For day two in Rotorua you need to get out of the centre and enjoy some of the geothermal wonders a little farther afield!
+For day two in Rotorua, you need to get out of the centre and enjoy some of the geothermal wonders a little farther afield!
 There are an array of experiences to have when it comes to experiencing mother nature in Rotorua but they can get expensive so we decided on the Wai-O-Tapu Geothermal Wonderland Park.

 Visit Wai-O-Tapu Geothermal Wonderland Park

 When you enter the Geothermal Wonderland Park you instantly feel like your on another planet.
 I don’t know about you but where I’m from big craters in the floor and luminous green lakes just aren’t a regular occurrence!
-I was amazed by the insane geothermal activity going on beneath our surface so close to near by towns!
+I was amazed by the insane geothermal activity going on beneath our surface so close to nearby towns!
 The best way I can describe the Wai-O-Tapu park is by showing you, not telling you!
-You only need to take a photographs below to see how astonishing this place is.
+You only need to take a look at the photographs below to see how astonishing this place is.
 It isn’t cheap with the tickets coming in at $32.50 each for the park and to see Lady Knox Geyser erupt.